CleverRaven/Cataclysm-DDA/data/mods/BlazeIndustries/README.txt

 WARNING: THIS IS NOT COMPATIBLE NOR MIGRATION READY WITH THE OLD BLAZEMOD.
-If you want to use the last modernized version of the legacy blazemod, please get it from https://github.com/Soup-de-Loop/CDDA-old-complete-blazemod Uninstall any turrets and turretframes from your vehicles before updating to it in order to avoid segfaults, some errors might still be thrown but it shouldn't crash.
+If you want to use the last modernised version of the legacy blazemod, please get it from https://github.com/Soup-de-Loop/CDDA-old-complete-blazemod Uninstall any turrets and turretframes from your vehicles before updating to it in order to avoid segfaults, some errors might still be thrown but it shouldn't crash.
 Contact me using the options at the end if you need help, and I will try to set aside some time to direct.